"Rivers of Light and Shadow: An Introduction to Notan

 Troubleshooting with Notan

 The way I use Notan is that I squint at the scene, not to see less, but to see what matters.
 I strip away details and look for tones, shapes, light and shadow.
-I often refer to this as the 'river of light and the river of darkness' in my painting.
-I use these rivers to control how your eye flows through the painting.

 Exercises